What is a designer personality?

-One of the concepts discussed this week related to designer personalities.
-These personalities are considered designed because the individual’s personality is modified or altered through chemical means.
-There is a great deal of controversy regarding treatment of psychiatric disorders solely with medicines.
-One typical example, portrayed frequently on television, is the schizophrenic who stops taking their medication.
+Classification as a designer personality requires the individual’s personality be modified or altered through chemical means.
+There is a great deal of controversy regarding treatment of psychiatric disorders solely with medicines, without the benefit of behavioral or cognitive therapies.
+One typical example, frequently portrayed on television, is the person with schizophrenia who stops taking their medication.
 Schizophrenia is a chronic brain disorder affecting over two million persons worldwide.
 Symptoms include delusions, hallucinations, and disorganized behaviors.
 Other symptoms include lack of empathy, feeling out of touch, and/or experiencing mismatched feelings to situations.
 Treatment typically includes medication, but counseling and support programs are also important.

 A popular television series this year is Perception starring Eric McCormack as Dr. Daniel Pierce, a schizophrenic neuroscientist/ professor/consultant to the FBI.
 Dr. Pierce experiences hallucinations and supposedly uses them to his advantage in solving detective type puzzles.
-A positive of the series is that it does suggest positive behavioral modification strategies to aid a schizophrenic is leading a typical life, i.e., being cared about and having a meaningful career.
-A regular routine, healthy eating habits, and support are mentioned frequently.
-However, the down side of the series is that Dr. Pierce discontinued medication treatment in favor of continued hallucination episodes, knowingly.
-This could, to a schizophrenic disinclined to seek treatment, give them a falsely optimistic viewpoint that they can “handle” schizophrenia on their own.
-This is especially likely because one of the symptoms of schizophrenia is delusions.
+A positive of the series is that it does suggest positive behavioral modification strategies to aid a person with schizophrenia in leading a typical life, i.e., being cared about and having a meaningful career.
+Treatment includes a daily routine, healthy eating habits, and family and/or social support.
+However, the downside of the series is that Dr. Pierce knowingly discontinued medication treatment in favor of continued hallucination episodes that ultimately resulted in a positive outcome.
+To a person with schizophrenia disinclined to seek treatment, this positive outcome may give them a falsely optimistic viewpoint that they can “handle” schizophrenia on their own.
+The belief that treatment or intervention is unnecessary is especially likely because one of the symptoms of schizophrenia is delusions.